HEALTHCARE PROGRAMS

 Monitoring the growth of children is an important part of preventing malnourishment

-When comparing Dr. S’s impact with that of the government in 2022, his mobile clinic administered 36,775 vaccines, mainly to children under 5 years old, which constituted 54% of all vaccinations given in the NCA that year.
+When comparing Dr. Shemaghembe’s impact with that of the government in 2022, his mobile clinic administered 36,775 vaccines, mainly to children under 5 years old, which constituted 54% of all vaccinations given in the Ngorongoro Conservation Area that year.
 The government static health clinic staff administered the other 46% of vaccines.
-Dr. S has surpassed them each year since.
+Dr. Shemaghembe has surpassed them each year since.

 People receiving treatment at Nakuro Post

 In order to give more Maasai means to use this center, from 2016-2018 we provided health cards for the poorest families in our three communities.
 For only $10, an amount the Tanzanian government was willing to match, a family of up to six would receive health care for an entire year.
 Through this program, we provided health care for at least 150 families before the government decided to unfortunately shut it down.
-We have found Dr. Shemaghembe’s mobile medical services to be much more reliable, since we are funding him directly, and hope to continue this program until he wishes to retire.
+We have found Dr. Shemaghembe’s mobile medical services to be much more reliable, since we are funding him directly.
+We are in the process of sponsoring another doctor to finish medical school, who has been voluntarily helping Dr. Shemaghembe with the mobile medical clinic for the past four years.
+Training this volunteer will help ensure continuity of the program over time.
+Read more about Leshengai below, under “The Way Forward.”

 FAME Medical Fund (2013 - 2015)

-In the past, Maasai Partners has sent those who need more serious medical treatment hours away to FAME, a hospital in Karatu that was featured on 60 Minutes.
+On occasion, in addition to sponsoring the mobile clinic, Maasai Partners has sent those who need more serious medical treatment hours away to FAME, a hospital in Karatu that was featured on 60 Minutes.
 The Foundation for African Medicine and Education (FAME) is a US nonprofit organization that reliably provides advanced health care in this part of the country.
-Because it is too far away for one-day travel, and additional lodging costs were a prohibitive barrier, Maasai Partners provided money for transport, food and board and has referred hundreds of Tanzanians to FAME for health services and hospital care in this manner.
-We still refer patients to FAME on occasion, as part of our mobile medical program.
+Because it is too far away for one-day travel, and additional lodging costs were a prohibitive barrier, Maasai Partners has provided money for transport, food and board and has referred hundreds of Tanzanians to FAME for health services and hospital care in this manner.
+We still refer patients to FAME on occasion, as well as other specialists in the region, on an as-needed basis as part of our mobile medical program.

 Between these health options, Maasai Partners has tried to provide help to villagers who would otherwise suffer from disease and health misfortunes such as epilepsy, tuberculosis, HIV, broken bones and other ailments.
 Our partnerships with Dr. Shemaghembe, Nainokanoka and FAME have substantially changed the course of many lives in Alailelai ward and the conservation area in general.